 Alleghany is a rural mountain county.
 There is ample opportunity for a victim to fall down a ravine, fall ill in a tree stand, get injured while rock climbing at Stone Mountain, or even get trapped on a communications tower.
 Alleghany Rescue is an NC certified High Angle Rescue provider, with members trained in technical rope rescue and equipment necessary to perform a wide variety of high and low angle rope rescues or recoveries.

 When medical calls happen in the outlaying areas of rural Alleghany, response times from Sparta can be extended.
-Our members respond as first responders from their homes and workplaces, along with fire department responders, to provide critical care until an ambulance arrives.
-Qualified members may provide ALS care in the field.
+Our members respond as first responders from their homes and workplaces, along with fire department responders, to provide medical care until an ambulance arrives.
+Qualified members may provide advanced life support (ALS) care in the field.

 Alleghany Rescue is a paramedic-level ambulance provider as well as BLS-level ambulance provider recognized by the State of NC.
 We provide back-up for Alleghany County EMS (paid county agency) when the county crews are busy on other calls and another call comes into dispatch.
 We also provide medical standby for athletic games and other events in the county and provide mutual aid for surrounding counties as requested.